DiamondLightSource/nexgen/docs/usage.rst

 Usage
 =====

-**Nexgen** is a Python package that provides a set of tools to write NeXus files for experiments at at Synchrotron, following the NXmx application definition for macromolecular crystallography.
+**Nexgen** is a Python package that provides a set of tools to write NeXus files for experiments at Diamond Light Source, following the NXmx application definition for macromolecular crystallography.
 This is meant to include all relevant experiment metadata required to process the datasets, including detector and goniometer description.